 12:00PM - You'll head downstream into another scenic section of the trip.

-2:30PM - Take-out and a short ride back to your car.
-We will have your photos available to purchase at the parking lot and in our river store in Knights Ferry.
-Come by after your trip and enjoy and ice cream while you purchase other photos and river souvenirs.
+2:30PM-5:00PM - Take-out and a short ride back to your car.
+We will have your photos available to purchase at the parking lot on weekends and in our river store in Knights Ferry on weekdays and weekends.
+Come by after your trip and enjoy an ice cream while you purchase other photos and river souvenirs.
 Our lower Stanislaus trips usually provide lots of good stories and memories for our guests!

 Frequently asked questions

 * When is the best time of the year to go on a Stanislaus River rafting tour?

 The Stanislaus River has rafting nearly year round but our trips run from April through October.
 Early season has the best water flows.

 * Do I have to know how to swim well?

 We require that all participants must be able to swim.
 We do provide high quality lifejackets.
 We ask that they are worn at all times.
 If you cannot swim we recommend our guided trips.

 No, spring, summer and fall rafting on class II rivers does not require a wetsuit.

 You need to bring shorts, swim suit, t-shirt, foot protection (old tennis shoes, booties or sport sandals), and a dry set of clothes for your ride home.
 Everything that you wear will get wet so plan accordingly.
 Please do not bring valuable items (i.e. expensive clothes or shoes, jewelry, non-waterproof cameras or other items) on the raft.

 For camping trips bring all the camping equipment you need (even the kitchen sink if required) since our Stanislaus River campground has drive-in camping.
 We have lists of equipment recommended for all trips on our "what to bring" page for each trip.
 Do not bring pets to any of our trips.